groonga/groonga/doc/source/reference/commands/select.rst

 .. _select-drilldowns-label-table:

 ``drilldowns[${LABEL}].table``
-"""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

 .. versionadded:: 6.0.2

-Either :ref:`select-drilldowns-label-keys` or :ref:`select-drilldowns-label-table` is required for each ``${LABLE}``.

 Specifies ``${LABLE}`` of other ``drilldown``, ``drilldowns`` or ``slices``.

-This paramter drilldowns a result of other ``drilldown``, ``drilldowns`` or ``slices``, which means this paramter enables nested aggregate calculations and groups in drilldown.
+The result of the specified ``${LABLE}`` is drilldowned, which means that this paramter enables nested aggregate calculations and groups in drilldown.

-It is able to execute multiple drilldowns by ``${LABLE}`` with specifying multiple keys in :ref:`_select-drilldowns-label-keys`.
-However, in that way, each of drilldowns had been independent and not to be able to construct nested drilldown.

-Here is an example to execute nested drilldown by category and then by tag.
+Here is an example to execute nested drilldown by tag and then by category.

 .. groonga-command
 .. include:: ../../example/reference/commands/select/drilldowns_label_table.log